Equity capital markets in Germany: regulatory overview

 Stabilising manager.
 See Question 19.

 Research analyst.
-Research reports are usually prepared by research analysts employed by the lead manager(s).
+Research reports are usually prepared by research analysts employed by the lead manager(s) in an IPO.
 Research reports represent the analyst's independent view of the issuer.

 Settlement agent.
 Managing the settlement.